radiantlogic-v8/documentation-new/documentation/introduction/concepts.md

 ## Data Source

 A data source in RadiantOne represents the connection to a backend.
 This could be a source that is LDAP-accessible (LDAP Data Source), JDBC-accessible (Database Data Source), or accessible through an API call (Java, web service or REST using a Custom Data Source).
-Data sources can be managed from the Main Control Panel > Settings Tab > Server Backend section.
+Data sources can be managed from the Main Control Panel > Data Catalog > Data Sources.

 ![managing data sources](Media/managing-data-sources.png)